Whooping Crane and Sandhill Crane Tours

 WHOOPING CRANE TOUR DESCRIPTION

-In recent years, the grain fields near Saskatoon, Saskatchewan, Canada have become the best dependable viewing location in the world to view rare Whooping Cranes, the tallest bird in North America.
+Grain fields near Saskatoon, Saskatchewan, Canada have become the best dependable viewing location in the world to view rare Whooping Cranes, the tallest bird in North America.
 As local birders, we know the best historical places to search for these spectacular birds.
 All proceeds support Living Sky Wildlife Rehabilitation charity.

 For many years, our Saskatchewan Whooping Crane tours led by Stan Shadick have found groups of 10 - 30 birds feeding during fall migration.
 In 2018, we found a single flock in excess of 150 whoopers!
 In 2019 and 2020, there were several flocks totaling over 100 individuals.
 In 2021, between 30 and 100 individuals were present during our tours between September 17 and October 24.